material-admin/doc-material-components/cards-examples/Android/Android-card-article.md

 </style>
 ```

-or using a default style theme attribute, style and theme overlay (themes all cards but does not affect other components):
+or using a default style theme attribute, styles and a theme overlay (themes all cards but does not affect other components):

 ```xml
 <style name="Theme.App" parent="Theme.MaterialComponents.*">